eugenwintersberger/pnitools/doc/source/cli_tools/nxls.rst

     source:NXsource/probe
     source:NXsource/type

-Here, all fields and groups below the instrument group of the Nexus file are listed.
-Again, the base portion of the path is removed from the output.
 To obtain a full path for each object we have to add the :option:`--full-path` option

 .. code-block:: bash